sancons20/calendar-card-pro/README.md

   - `entity`: Calendar entity ID (required)
   - `color`: Custom color for events from this calendar (optional)

-#### Compact Mode & Dynamic Event Display
+#### Event Display & Compact Mode

-The card supports a compact mode that helps manage the card's visual footprint while ensuring you don't miss any upcoming events.
-This is particularly useful for dashboards where space is at a premium.

-When you set `max_events_to_show`, the card operates in two stages:

-1. First, it pulls all events according to your `days_to_show` setting
+##### Default Behavior

+By default, the card displays all events for the next 3 days (including today), regardless of the number of events.
+This means:

+- If there are no events in the next 3 days, the card will show an empty state
+- If there are many events, all of them will be shown, potentially making the card quite tall
+- The card's height adapts dynamically to the content
+- By default, events that have ended today are hidden, but you can set `show_past_events: true` to keep displaying them

+This flexible height works well for many dashboard layouts but might not be ideal for all use cases, particularly on wall-mounted tablets or dashboards with fixed-height cards.

+##### Compact Mode

+To better control the card's size, you can enable compact mode by setting the `max_events_to_show` option.
+This creates a sliding window of events that:

-2. Then, it displays only up to `max_events_to_show` events at a time
+- Shows up to the specified number of events within the configured time range

-As events pass, the card automatically refreshes and brings the next events from the queue into view.
-This creates a sliding window effect that always shows your most relevant upcoming events while maintaining a consistent card size.
+- Maintains a consistent card height
+- Automatically updates as events pass

-Users can optionally toggle between the compact and full views through tap or hold actions as explained below.
-This allows for easy access to all events when needed while maintaining a clean, space-efficient display by default.
+The card supports toggling between compact and full views by tapping/clicking (default behavior) or through custom tap/hold actions.
+This provides easy access to all events while maintaining a clean, space-efficient display by default.

 #### Actions